 Note: In some cases of disturbing the peace it may be possible to reduce the charge from a misdemeanor to an infraction, or have the charge dismissed.
 Whether or not a reduction or dismissal of the charge is applicable depends largely on the facts of the case and the defendant's criminal history, if any.

 Bail: The scheduled bail amount for disturbing the peace charges in San Bernadino County is $5,000.
-Sometimes, a defendant will be allowed an own recognizance release (OR) (as opposed to being required to post the bail).
-Every PC 415 case is different and whether or not a judge will allow a defendant to be released from custody on his or her own recognizance depends on the facts of the case and the defendant's criminal history, if any. in a PC 415 case.
+However, in many PC 415 cases, a defendant will be allowed an own recognizance release (OR) (as opposed to being required to post the bail).

-In addition to possible jail time, if found guilty of any PC 415 crime, the defendant may face fines, probation terms, criminal protective orders, professional license restrictions, immigration consequences, and more.
+In addition to possible jail time, if found guilty of any PC 415 crime, the defendant may face fines, probation terms, criminal protective orders, professional license restrictions, immigration consequences, military service consequences, and more.

 Defense to PC 415

-The most common defense to PC 415 crimes (both PC 415(1) and PC 415(2), include, but are not limited to the following: Insufficient evidence, mistake of fact, intoxication, insanity, consent in a public forum, statute of limitations, and more.
+The most common defense to PC 415 crimes (both PC 415(1) and PC 415(2), include, but are not limited to the following: Insufficient evidence, mistake of fact, intoxication, insanity, consent in a public forum, statute of limitations (one year from the date of the alleged disturbing of the peace), and more.

 If you are charged with disturbing the peace under PC 415(1), 415(2) 415(3), or the general heading of 415(a),, contact our criminal defense attorneys today for a free consultation.
 We have successfully handled hundreds of disturbing the peace type criminal charges.
+We represent all PC 415 charges in the cities of Redlands, Fontana, Chino, Rancho Cucamonga, Yucaipa, San Bernardino, Highland, Riverside, Victorville, Rialto, and Ontario.
 Call today!

 Crime: Disturbing the Peace